manadream/electronics-blog/_posts/electronics/2025-11-9-240p-test-suite-on-a-raspberry-pi-for-crt-testing-calibration-repair.md

 ## Step 5: Connect a Controller and Boot it up

-Get a USB controller and a micro USB to USB A adapter so that you can connect it to your pi.
+Get a USB controller (and a micro USB to USB A adapter if you're using a Pi Zero).
 I used a simple SNES style controller.

 ![Controller](/assets/img/IMG_20251109_104258.jpg)